-At the end of Stage 5 the Record of School Achievement (RoSA) will list all mandatory and additional Stage 5 courses together with the grade achieved.
+At the end of Year 10 the Record of School Achievement (RoSA) will list all mandatory and any additional Stage 5 courses together with the grade achieved.
 The formal RoSA credential is only available to students who formally leave school; however, all Year 10 students will be able to access and print a transcript of their results through their NESA student portal.
-RoSA will be a cumulative credential providing grades for courses completed in Stage 5 (Year 10) and Preliminary (Year 11).
+The RoSA is a cumulative credential providing grades for courses completed in Stage 5 (Year 10) and/ or Preliminary (Year 11).

 Only students who satisfy the eligibility requirements for RoSA will receive the formal credential, however; those who are not eligible will be able to receive a Transcript of Study from the school at the time of their departure.
-RoSA will only be issued when an eligible student leaves school.
+The RoSA will only be issued when an eligible student leaves school.